dat-ecosystem-archive/hyperdrive-staging-area/README.md

 }
 ```

-The staging area is similar to in git.
-This module exposes an identical API to hyperdrive, but adds new API methods:

- - archive.diff() - list the changes currently in staging
- - archive.commit() - write all changes to the archive
- - archive.revert() - undo all changes
+## Details

-The "staging area" is defined as the current archive state written to disk.
-It also includes changes which have been made locally, but haven't been written the the archive's internal logs.
-Changes which have been downloaded remotely will overwrite whatever is in staging.
+The "staging area" is the current archive state written to disk.
+It includes changes which have been made locally, but which may not have been written the the archive's internal logs.
 The archive operations have been modified as follows:

  - Owned archives:
    - All read operations provide the content in staging.
    - All write operations modify the content in staging.
  - Unowned archives:
    - All operations pass through to hyperdrive.
+   - Changes are downloaded will overwrite whatever is in staging.

 To access the current committed state, or past versions, use hyperdrive's existing `checkout()` method.